Fictiv Strengthens Global Presence and Technology Talent with Opening of New Office in Pune, India

-PUNE, India & SAN FRANCISCO, Aug.
-22, 2022 /PRNewswire/ -- Fictiv, the operating system for custom manufacturing, recently announced the opening of its new office in Pune, India, which will serve to complement its U.S. headquarters as an additional engineering center and provide an anchor for further investment in Fictiv's India manufacturing partner network.
+PUNE, India, Aug.
+23, 2022 /PRNewswire/ -- Fictiv, the operating system for custom manufacturing, recently announced the opening of its new office in Pune, India, which will serve to complement its U.S. headquarters as an additional engineering center and provide an anchor for further investment in Fictiv's India manufacturing partner network.
 These investments will propel accelerated advancements for its digital manufacturing platform and offer customers a more geographically diversified supply chain with quality assurance employees on the ground in a region known for its global capabilities.

 Fictiv's Pune office is in the heart of a city that has become a financial hub and cultural center, is home to several top educational institutions, offers a high standard of living, and boasts a low cost of living relative to other nearby metropolitan cities.
 The new office incorporates many aspects of Indian culture with numerous employee benefits and amenities.
 The modern workspace also promotes a high-energy and collaborative team environment.